Ozimek volans: Skull and vertebrae

 The skull of Ozimek is only known from fragmentary fossils; from the identifiable fragments, the skull appears to have been diapsid, broad, and compact, unlike the elongated skulls of Protorosaurus and other small archosauromorphs.
 In particular, like Langobardisaurus, the squamosal bone of the skull roof was large.
 By contrast, the likewise poorly preserved skull of Sharovipteryx was interpreted as having been narrow and deep by David Unwin and colleagues in 2000, although Dzik and Sulej suggested that its skull was actually similar to Ozimek.
 The preserved portions of the jaws show numerous small, sharp teeth.
 Based on the shape and arrangement of teeth in the maxilla, Ozimek may not have had an antorbital fenestra (opening in front of the eye socket).
-In the eye socket, the sclerotic ring may have been fossilized.
+In the eye socket, the scleral ring may have been fossilized.
 On the side of the skull, the jugal bone would have formed a complete arch.

 Like Langobardisaurus and Tanytrachelos but unlike Tanystropheus, Ozimek had vertebrae that were procoelous (i.e., with articulating surfaces that were concave in front and convex behind).
 Like the latter two, the neural spines were low.
 It appears that Ozimek had 9 neck vertebrae, 16 back vertebrae, 3 hip vertebrae (in contrast to the 4 to 6 estimated for Sharovipteryx), and at least 7 tail vertebrae.
 The neck vertebrae were very elongated and thinly walled, with the fourth, fifth, and sixth being the longest; the initially discovered elongated vertebra was one of them.
 The neck ribs were also long, with some of them extending for the length of three vertebrae.
 Elongated neck vertebrae and ribs were a common characteristic among protorosaurs.
 Like other tanystropheids, the neural spine of the axis (second neck vertebra) sloped upwards at the front.
 For the back vertebrae, the wide neural spines with straight, thickened top margins were similar to Macrocnemus.
 The gastralia suggest that the underside of the animal was gently convex.
 In the tail, the transverse processes of the first few vertebrae were very long like Tanytrachelos, which would have given the base of the tail a rhomboidal shape.